nicholaswmin/fsm/README.md

 ## Transition cancellations

-Transition hooks can cancel the transition by explicitly returning `false`.
+Transition hooks can cancel the transition by returning `false`.

-Cancelled transitions don't change the *state* or call any `state hooks`.
+Cancelled transitions don't change the *state* nor call any `state hooks`.

 > cancel transition to `state: opened` if the coin is less than `50c`: